Northern line: Northern Heights plan

-Following the formation of the LPTB, in June 1935 the organisation proposed the New Works Programme, an ambitious plan to expand the Underground network in response to London's growing suburban population and relieve congestion on the existing steam-operated suburban lines.
-In the case of the Morden–Edgware, these were the London and North Eastern Railway (LNER) suburban lines north of Highgate, built in the 1860s and 1870s by the Edgware, Highgate and London Railway (EH&LR) and its successors, running from Finsbury Park to Edgware via Highgate, with branches to Alexandra Palace and High Barnet.
+Following the formation of the LPTB, in June 1935 the organisation proposed the New Works Programme, an ambitious plan to expand the Underground network in response to London's growing suburban population and to relieve congestion on the existing steam-operated suburban lines.
+In the case of the Morden–Edgware, these were the London and North Eastern Railway (LNER) suburban lines north of Highgate, built in 1867–73 by the Edgware, Highgate and London Railway (EH&LR) and its successors, running from Finsbury Park to Edgware via Highgate, with branches to Alexandra Palace and High Barnet.

 The Morden–Edgware line's project, known as the Northern Heights plan owing to the high ground in north London, involved fourth-rail electrification of the surface lines and the double-tracking of the single-line section between Finchley (Church End) and Edgware.
 The Northern Heights plan also called for the construction of three new linking sections of track: between the Northern City line and new surface level platforms at Finsbury Park; a deep-level tunnel from Archway to East Finchley; and a diversion of the Mill Hill branch to the LPTB's Edgware station.

 In addition, the Edgware branch would also be extended beyond the terminus to a site at Bushey Heath, the LPTB having retained planning rights of the unbuilt Watford and Edgware Railway, which had long intended an extension of the EH&LR's Edgware branch towards Watford.
-A new depot at Aldenham, just before the Bushey Heath terminus, would also be constructed to facilitate the housing of additional trains.
-As a result of the project's name, the Morden–Edgware line was renamed as the Northern line.
+A new depot at Aldenham, just before the Bushey Heath terminus, would also be constructed to house additional trains.
+As a result of the project's name, the Morden–Edgware line was renamed as the Northern line on 28 August 1937.

-Work began on the initial stages of the extensions in 1936, as did that on Bushey Heath following its authorisation in 1937, with completion projected by 1941.
+Work began on the extensions in 1936, as did that on Bushey Heath following its authorisation in 1937, with completion projected by 1941.
 The tunnelling northwards from Archway was the first element to be completed and an initial service to the rebuilt East Finchley station commenced on 3 July 1939, though trains skipped the deep-level platforms at Highgate until its fitout was completed by 19 January 1941.

 Further progress was disrupted by the start of the Second World War in September 1939; however enough development had been made to complete the electrification of the High Barnet branch, over which tube services started on 14 April 1940, and the single-track LNER line to Edgware being electrified as far as Mill Hill East, reopening as a tube service on 18 May 1941 to serve the nearby Inglis Barracks.
 The partially-complete depot at Aldenham was converted into an aircraft factory, constructing Handley Page Halifax bombers as part of the war effort.
-Other work on the extension that were eventually halted during the Second World War included the construction of a viaduct at Brockley Hill and a tunnel near Elstree South which started in June 1939, the laying of a second line as far as Mill Hill (The Hale) and the construction of its second platform.
+Other work on the extension that were eventually halted included the construction of a viaduct at Brockley Hill and a tunnel near Elstree South which started in June 1939, the laying of a second line as far as Mill Hill (The Hale) and the construction of its second platform.